 Body and weight from 50

 The growth hormone somatotropin, which helps build muscle, is also released less and less.
-In addition to this factor, problems such as changes in body composition, muscle mass is reduced and fat tissue is built up, are already associated with problems from 40 .
+In addition to this factor, problems such as changes in body composition, muscle mass are reduced and fat tissue is built up, are already associated with problems from 40.
 The metabolism slows down, which also reduces the need for calories.

 Fitness tips from 50

-From the age of 50, an almost daily, but shorter training is recommended for losing weight.
-Joint-friendly sports such as aqua fitness, swimming or cycling are suitable for getting on.
-You can start new sports even at 50: gentle yoga, tai chi, Nordic walking or even climbing .
-Since there is a risk of redistribution of body fat from the age of 50 (more belly fat, less rounded hips and buttocks), targeted training on equipment is recommended to build muscles where fat is to be expelled.
+From the age of 50, and almost daily, but shorter training is recommended for losing weight.
+Joint-friendly sports such as aqua fitness, swimming, or cycling are suitable for getting on.
+You can start new sports even at 50: gentle yoga, tai chi, Nordic walking, or even climbing.
+Since there is a risk of redistribution of body fat from the age of 50 (more belly fat, less rounded hips, and buttocks), targeted training on equipment is recommended to build muscles where fat is to be expelled.
 It is best to take an introductory training session in the gym to show you specific exercises.

 Movement minis in everyday life

 To maintain your weight, make it easy for yourself and incorporate more exercise into your everyday life!
 Think about the habits you can change.
 The classic: climbing stairs instead of using an elevator.
 If your joints and back allow it, you should do your shopping on foot: Carrying bags for half an hour consumes around 140 calories.
 If you don’t want to drag, take the bike.
 Cars and buses should be taboo for shorter journeys anyway.
 Gardening is also a good flab program.
 Raking leaves for half an hour burns about 160 calories.
 Or do a moderate exercise program every day with walking or walking.